 Want to visit the inside of these icons?
 While tours of Big Ben are reserved to UK residents, visits to the Houses of Parliament are offered through their official website.

 If the London Eye is firmly on your bucket list of things to do in London, then I recommend booking tickets online in advance.
-Tickets start from £28 online and entrance is not included in a London Pass.
+Tickets start from £32.50* online.

 From Southbank, continue over Hungerford Bridge towards Trafalgar Square.
 Take a minute to enjoy the views from the bridge back towards the London Eye and Houses of Parliament.